dwyl/learn-tape/tap-advanced-testing.md

 ![tap-tests-pass](https://user-images.githubusercontent.com/194400/47609430-48d7ee00-da36-11e8-9f3c-f448f78311bb.png)

-## 5. New Requirement: Real World Coin Supply
+## 5. New Requirement: Real World Coin "Supply"

 In the "real world" the coins in the machine will be given out as change to the people buying products and may "run out".